WurthElektronik/Calypso-IoT-PnP-Design-Kit/README_KaaIoT.md

 ![KaaIoT command on](images/kaaiot-command-on.png)

 Click on Run.

-The message is processed by the device, the device show the command state on the display and send response.
+The message is processed by the device, which shows the command state on the display and sends a response.

 ![KaaIoT device receive command](images/kaaiot-device-command-on.png)

-KaaIoT platform show that command was executed.
+The Kaa IoT platform shows that command was executed.

 ![KaaIoT command executed](images/kaaiot-command-executed.png)

 ## **Factory resetting the device**

-In order to reset the device to factory state, press the "button C" once, then Press and hold "button C" till the following message is displayed on the screen, "Reset device to factory state".
-This procedure resets the device to default state.
+To reset the device to factory state, press button C once, then press and hold button C till the following message is displayed on the screen: "Reset device to factory state".
+This procedure resets the device to its default state.
 Follow the device configuration process defined earlier to reconfigure the device.